 What is Sitecore?

 Sitecore is an enterprise content management system (CMS) developed by Sitecore corporation.
-Based on ASP.net, Sitecore was introduced in 2001 and in early 2020 is shipping version 9.3.
-The Sitecore CMS provides a platform with which developers can create custom web site page components.
-Non-technical content authors can manipulate these components to create and update web site pages.
+Based on ASP.net, Sitecore was introduced in 2001 and in late 2019 released version 9.3.
+The Sitecore CMS provides a platform with which developers can create custom website page components.
+Non-technical content authors can manipulate these components to create and update website pages.
 Digital Marketers can manage content specific to visitor audiences and manage email campaigns.

 Sitecore is a Platform

 I have been working with Sitecore for 9 years since version 6.5, and from a developer perspective I can truly say that Sitecore is a platform to be built upon.
 Sitecore does not ship with default content types or components and themes like WordPress.

 Sitecore cannot be used ‘out-of-the-box’ to create a site.